 Section 1: Number and Election

-The officers of the University shall be a Chair of the Board of Trustees, the President of the University, the Provost, the Treasurer, the Secretary, the Vice Presidents, and such other officers as the Board may from time to time determine.
-The Chair of the Board and the President of the University, who shall be members of the Board of Trustees, shall be elected by the Board.
+The officers of the University shall be a Chair of the Board of Trustees, a Vice Chair of the Board, the President of the University, the Provost, the Treasurer, the Secretary, the Vice Presidents, and such other officers as the Board may from time to time determine.
+The Chair of the Board, the Vice Chair of the Board, and the President of the University, who shall be members of the Board of Trustees, shall be elected by the Board.
 Other officers shall be elected by the Board or Executive Committee.

 The Board or Executive Committee may by resolution appoint such other officials, managers, agents, employees, or committees as it shall deem necessary, who shall hold their offices for such terms and shall have such powers and perform such duties as shall be prescribed from time to time by the Board of Trustees or Executive Committee.